Freshness and the Limits of Heuristic Trend Detection in Temporal RAG: Related Work

 \subsection{Temporal Information Retrieval (TIR)}

 Classical Temporal Information Retrieval (TIR) studies how to model time in search, often by filtering results or using temporal priors to favor newer documents~\cite{metzler09,allan01}.
 A related challenge is modeling topic evolution, which has been famously addressed using sophisticated generative models.
-Dynamic Topic Models (DTMs), use a state-space model to capture the smooth, continuous evolution of topics over time~\cite{blei06dtm}.
-Our work provides a direct empirical validation for the problem space that sophisticated generative models such as DTMs were designed to address.
-We evaluated a simple heuristic-based tracker using discrete-time slices and rule-based labeling.
-Its documented failure to capture nuanced topic evolution serves as a rigorous performance baseline, demonstrating that the complexity of this task makes simple heuristics insufficient and empirically reinforces the necessity for a more advanced probabilistic approach embodied by DTMs \cite{blei06dtm}.
+Dynamic Topic Models (DTMs) use a state-space model to capture the smooth, continuous evolution of topics over time~\cite{blei06dtm}.
+We evaluate a simple heuristic-based tracker using discrete-time slices and rule-based labeling as a baseline for this problem space.
+Where prior framing treats such a tracker's failure as evidence that probabilistic models like DTMs are \emph{necessary}, our experiments (Section~\ref{sec:eval}) show the heuristic tracker's low score is driven by its labeling rule rather than its clustering; we therefore treat richer probabilistic or density-based models as a motivated direction rather than a demonstrated necessity.